klahnakoski/mo-parsing/README.md

 ### Parse Actions

-Parse actions are methods that are run after a ParserElement found a match.
+Parse actions are methods that run after a ParserElement found a match.

 * Parameters must be accepted in `(tokens, index, string)` order (the opposite of pyparsing)
 * Parse actions are wrapped to ensure the output is a legitimate ParseResult